Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-\begin{corollary} The set $G_{k,d}$ depends only on the dimension of $S$, $d$.
-Consequentially, $G_{k,d}$ includes $B_k(S')$, for every smooth, closed manifold $S'$ of dimension $d$. \end{corollary} This definition of $G_{k,d}$ naturally leads us to the following problem: for which manifolds $S$ should we expect $G_{k,d}=B_k(S)$?
-We will not address this problem in this paper, as it is beyond its scope.
-In detail, the answer to this question probably depends very much on the topology of $S$, and the forcing relations on periodic orbits it induces (if it does) - moreover, there are examples where $B_k(S)\ne G_{k,d}$, see Appendix \ref{everygraph}.\\
+This definition of $G_{k,d}$ naturally leads us to the following problem: for which manifolds $S$ should we expect $G_{k,d}=B_k(S)$?
+We will not address this problem in this paper, as it is beyond its scope - and in fact, due to the deep connection between periodic orbits and the topology of the manifold on which they lie, it is very likely there is no general answer to this question.
+That being said, one can construct explicit examples where $B_k(S)\ne G_{k,d}$, which we now discuss (see also Appendix \ref{everygraph}).

-To illustrate such an example, consider the case when $S=S^2$ and $k=1$ - we are now going to show one can have admissible diagrams in $G_1(S^2)-G_{1,2}$ which cannot occur in $F_1(S^2)$ (although they cannot be ruled out as bifurcation diagrams for a larger set).
-In detail, consider a diagram which includes a period-doubling bifurcation where a $1$--index orbit splits into a $0$ and a $1$ index orbit.
-Now, consider the $0$ orbit, and connect it with another period-doubling bifurcation.
-This creates a colored graph as in Figure \ref{nonadmissible}, with two arcs, $A_1,A_2$, each composed of two edges of $1$--index orbits connected by an edge of a $0$ index orbit.
-Now, consider, say, $A_2$, and perform a saddle-node bifurcation at both its ends to glue them together via an edge of Orbit Index $-1$.
-While this move is completely acceptable in $G_{1,2}$, it cannot happen for any isotopy $f_t:S^2\to S^2$, $t\in[0,1]$ as noted in \cite{KE}, the minimal period of an orbit does not change at saddle-node bifurcations - and due to the period-doubling bifurcation dividing $A_2$ into two edges, even though its edges both denote Orbit Index $1$, they cannot have the same period (see the illustration in Figure \ref{nonadmissible}).\\
+To illustrate such an example, consider the case when $S=S^2$ and $k=1$ - we are now going to show one can have admissible diagrams in $G_{1,2}$ which cannot occur in $F_1(S^2)$ (although they cannot be ruled out as a bifurcation subdiagram for a larger set).
+In detail, consider a diagram which includes a period-doubling bifurcation where a $1$-Mallet-Yorke Index orbit splits into a orbits with $0$ and $1$ Mallet-Yorke Indices.
+Now, consider some periodic orbit with Mallet-Yorke Index $0$ and connect it with another period-doubling bifurcation.
+This creates a colored graph as in Figure \ref{nonadmissible}, with two edges, $A_1, A_2$, each corresponding to Mallet-Yorke Index $1$, connected by an edge corresponding to Mallet-Yorke Index $0$ (see the left image in Figure \ref{nonadmissible}).
+Now, consider, say, $A_2$, and perform a saddle-node bifurcation at both its ends, which allows the creation of a cycle, as on the right image in Figure \ref{nonadmissible}.
+This new colored graph lies in $G_{1,2}$, and yet, by Proposition \ref{rules2} we know it correspond to any $C^1$ one-parameter family $f_t:S^2\to S^2$ in $F_1(S)$, where $t\in(0,1)$.